Based on 16 reviews

 Violating these rules may result in deportation or legal penalties.
 Any costs associated with accommodations, meals, or travel disruptions due to non-compliance will not be reimbursed.
 Travelers are advised to follow these guidelines strictly to ensure a smooth and enjoyable trip.

 Understanding and preparing for these requirements will make your travel to Tibet hassle-free and fully compliant with local regulations.
-If you have any further questions, please contact us.
+If you have any further questions, please get in touch with us.

 Mount Kailash, situated in Tibet’s Ngari region, is more than just a peak; it’s a spiritual and cultural icon.
 It might not be the tallest mountain at 6,638 meters (21,778 feet), but its significance is unparalleled.
 Central to the Luxury Kailash Mansarovar Yatra, this sacred site attracts thousands of pilgrims every year.